Debra Knapke - The Garden Sage

 Teaching & Speaking

-Located in central Ohio, I give horticulture-related talks at professional and non-profit organizations, garden clubs, book fairs and libraries and have taught college classes on horticulture and garden design for 24 years.
-I am a frequent guest speaker on WOSU's Allsides with Ann Fisher.
+Located in Central Ohio, I give horticulture-related talks at professional and non-profit organizations, garden clubs, book fairs and libraries and have taught college classes on horticulture and garden design for 24 years.
+I was a frequent guest speaker on WOSU’s All Sides with Ann Fisher and have enjoyed being a guest on various podcasts: Gardening Simplified and The Urban Farm.

-I've been a garden designer since 1994, shaping public and private spaces.
-In the spring of 2017, I led a team of amazing people to transform a waterlogged park into a constructed wetland thereby controlling storm water and bringing wildlife back to the park.
-I've posted a video about the project in the Design section.
+I’ve been a garden designer since 1994, shaping public and private spaces.
+In the spring of 2017, I led a team of amazing people to transform a waterlogged park into a constructed wetland, thereby controlling storm water and bringing wildlife back to the park.
+I’ve posted a video about the project in the Design section.
+I am also collaborating with Denise Ellsworth on creating designs for pollinators in the Plant-By-Numbers program.
+For now I enjoy helping gardeners shape their landscapes into functional, gentle havens.

 Writing

-I have co-authored six books on plants and garden design, am a contributing writer to Edible Columbus, share a blog on Midwest gardening, and have created numerous materials for courses and lectures.
-I edit content for books and catalogs, and have a particular interest in plant nomenclature and taxonomy.
+I have co-authored six books on plants and garden design, have been a contributing writer to Edible Columbus, shared a blog on Midwest gardening (archived posts are available on this website), and have created numerous materials for courses and lectures.
+I edit content for books and catalogs and have interest in anything dealing with plants, the environment and gentle living.

 A bit about me